automainint/laplace/README.md

 ```

 Add `source` to the project and build manually.

-If you want to generate Visual Studio project files, use `tools/gen-vs.py`.

 If you change the source code files structure, use `tools/gen-cmake.py` to generate `CMakeLists.txt` files.